 Tennessee Technological University – School of Art, Craft & Design – Appalachian Center for Craft

 My book, Clay: A Studio Handbook, was originally published by the American Ceramic Society in 2001, and the second edition just came out in October of 2016.
 The new edition is completely re-written, with all color images including over 150 of contemporary vessels and sculpture.
+Click here to see a list of artists whose work is illustrated.
 This is a comprehensive handbook/textbook covering virtually all aspects of studio ceramics with chapters on Clay and Claybodies, Handbuilding, Throwing, Plaster Work, Surface Decoration, Glazes and Glazing, Kilns and Firing, Mixed-Media Work, and Studio Safety, plus an extensive glossary of terms, and a complete glossary of ceramic raw materials.
 This book will prove valuable to all amateur and professional clay artists, and is the ideal companion for students and teachers at all levels.
 It is the only fully up-to-date comprehensive ceramics textbook currently available that ideally serves the needs of university coursework.
 For further information or to purchase a copy, please go to the Ceramic Arts Daily Bookstorewebsite or Amazon.

 NOTE– for anyone who has purchased the new edition of my book, we did find an error on page 135.
 In the slip recipe for black and brown colors, it should read 12 parts G-200 rather than 2 parts.
 Please correct it in your copy.